-360 waves is a hairstyle worn by African American men and is one that’s been around for decades.
-In case you’re wondering, it gets its name from the circular wave pattern that naturally spirals out from the cowlick over time.

-A good thing to note about this hairstyle: Any person with short, curly hair can achieve it, as long as you’ve got the patience—and a few key tools.
+360 waves is a hairstyle worn by Black men that’s been around for decades.
+This hairstyle gets its name from the circular wave pattern that naturally forms and spirals out from the cowlick over time.
+If you’ve got super short, curly hair from the root, you can definitely achieve this look, as long as you’ve got the patience—and a few key tools.

-Previously referred to by some as “brush waves” because of how you get them to form around the head, 360 waves has now become a popular hairdo choice for a lot of African American guys.
-We completely agree: They’re a cool, professional way to embrace your natural texture while giving your ’do a stylish spin.
+Previously referred to as “brush waves” because of how you get the waves to form around the head (spoiler: a lot of brushing), 360 waves have now become a popular hairdo choice for a lot of guys with natural hair.
+We completely agree: They’re a cool, professional way to embrace your natural texture while giving you do a stylish spin.
 Read on to try out this oldie but goodie:

 How to Get 360 Waves

-Step 1.
-Get a haircut
+Get a haircut.

 Make sure your hair is around 1 ½” short for an optimal wave, but you can start the brushing process (read on) on short cropped hair if you like.
 You’ll be trimming with short clippers just around your head from this point on for at least six weeks, so make sure to go to a barber you trust.

-Step 3.
-Apply your product
+Apply your product.

 This is optional, and only if you want to protect your waves from mussing up while you sleep.